plpetkov-tech/mila-portfolio/src/arts/horse.md

   - Traditional Art
 description: A traditional acrylic painting with warm tones and accent on the pure heart and natural innocence of the horse
 ---
-A traditional acrylic painting with warm tones and accent on the pure heart and natural innocence of the horse
+A traditional acrylic painting with warm tones and accent on the pure heart and natural innocence of the horse.